Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: Introduction

 We model the network as a directed graph, where the direction represents the direction of information flow or communication between nodes and the rewards are shared in the reverse direction.
-Of particular interest to us are directed trees, which represent a hierarchy, and are the most prevalent in organizations and firms.
+Of particular interest to us are directed trees, which represent a hierarchy, and are most prevalent in the structure of organizations and firms.
 In the first part of the paper, our analysis is focused on hierarchies, and in the second, we generalize our results to arbitrary directed graphs.
-Our goal is to understand how the reward sharing scheme affects the choice of efforts of the agents and thereby influences the total output of the network.